adrian88888888/AHK-Virtual-Desktop-Library/README.md

 |`IsTitleActive(title)`|Returns `True` if is active and `False` if not, you have to give it a `windowTitle` as a parameter|

 # Working AHK Example:
-I put a bunch of hotkeys together so you can test it for yourself, with escape you exit
+I put a bunch of hotkeys together so you can test it for yourself, with escape you exit the script
 ```autohotkey
 #Include lib\AHK-Virtual-Desktop-Library\Main.ahk